Previous dayOctober 28, 2025Next day

 1.1 km---AutoUSGS →

 Seismographs logged a magnitude 2.4 earthquake 1 km WSW of Wilkerson, CA with origin time 21:48 UTC on October 28, 2025.
-At a depth of just 1.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 37.269°, -118.396°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-10-28